 The steam powered boats the Lorena and Sonoma in Lock Number 1 on the Muskingum River in Marietta, Ohio.

 New Orleans is a city in southeastern Louisiana, along the Mississippi River.
-Prior to the eighteenth century, Native Americans had several small villages located there.
+Prior to the eighteenth century, American Indians had several small villages located there.
 The French established the first European settlement in 1718.
 As a result of the Treaty of Paris (1763), ending the French and Indian War, Spain acquired New Orleans from the French.
 France reacquired the city in the late 1700s.
 The French hoped to use the Louisiana Territory to grow foodstuffs for their sugar colony at Haiti.
 The United States purchased for fifteen million dollars the Louisiana Territory and New Orleans from France in the Louisiana Purchase of 1803.

 New Orleans was an important market for Ohioans during the nineteenth century.
 The Ohio River became a virtual highway for farmers in Ohio, Kentucky, Indiana, and Illinois.
 Canals and turnpikes linked many parts of Ohio to the river.
 Farmers could send their crops much more quickly and cheaply to the major cities along the United States' eastern coast by sending them down river to the Mississippi River and on to New Orleans.
 Upon reaching New Orleans, the crops were placed on ocean-going vessels and sent through the Gulf of Mexico, around Florida, and eventually along the eastern seaboard to places like Philadelphia, New York, and Boston.
 This was much faster than carting the merchandise by wagon over the Appalachian Mountains by way of the National Road.
 As early industrialization began to develop in Ohio, factory owners also commonly sent their finished products by river to Eastern markets.